• Skip to content

 For a successful telecommuting arrangement, there needs to be some structure, productivity expectations, and good communication.

-However, the number one goal for telecommuting should be to provide the employee with the proper tools and environment so they can do their job and to meet the needs of the organization.
+However, the number one goal for telecommuting should be to provide the employee with the proper tools and environment so they can do their job and meet the needs of the organization.

 7 Tips For Managing Remote Workers